Non Compete Unenforceable for Failure to Pay Commissions

 In addition, there had been material changes in each of their positions, titles and responsibilities since signing the non compete agreements.

-Case Study A: Strategy and Outcome
+Commissions and Non Compete Case Study: Strategy and Outcome

 We filed a complaint on behalf of Client A and his colleagues.
 In the complaint we sought payment of the commissions and also a declaratory judgment that the non competes were not enforceable.
 The employer, in turn, filed a counterclaim seeking enforcement of the agreements.